 WASHINGTON The Obama administration dropped the ball on a $1.25 billion deal to settle decades-old discrimination lawsuits with black farmers, an advocate for the group said on Friday after the government failed to meet a key deadline.

 The deal, one of the largest civil rights settlements in history, was to compensate black farmers left out of federal farm loan and assistance programs due to racism.

 But it was contingent on Congress approving $1.15 billion in funding by March 31.
 Lawmakers left for a two-week break on Friday without approving the deal, leaving it in limbo.

 "The president made a strong commitment to show leadership to get this done, and basically we haven't seen him show that leadership," said John Boyd Jr., head of the National Black Farmers Association.

 "The president didn't help us finish the job," Boyd said.

 The deal reached last month was hailed by President Barack Obama, Agriculture Secretary Tom Vilsack, and Attorney General Eric Holder as a milestone in righting historic wrongs.

-Boyd wants the administration to declare the settlement an emergency, which would waive Congress from the so-called "pay-go" requirement to trim budgets for other programs to fund the package.
+The farmers had urged the administration to declare the settlement an emergency, which would waive Congress from the so-called "pay-go" requirement to trim budgets for other programs to fund the payments.

-The original Pigford class-action lawsuit, named after North Carolina farmer Timothy Pigford, was filed against the USDA in 1997 after decades of the department not responding to black farmers' claims of discrimination.
+The original Pigford class action lawsuit, named after North Carolina farmer Timothy Pigford, was settled in 1999 after the USDA ignored black farmers' claims for decades.

-But tens of thousands of farmers missed the filing deadline so their claims were denied.
-The new settlement would allow these farmers to again make their claims.
+But tens of thousands of farmers missed the filing deadline.
+The settlement in Pigford II would allow these farmers to again make their claims.